siadat/chrome-ff/README.md

     ff youtube talk

-and you will see a list of all the tabs that match the phrase `youtube` and `talk` in any order.
+and you will see a list of all the tabs that match the phrase "youtube" and "talk" in any order.

-Also, the matching is fuzzy, so instead of `youtube`, you could for example write `ytb`.
+Matching is fuzzy, so instead of "youtube", you could for example write "ytb".

 If no matching open tab is found, the extension will show matching items in your history.